skypher/weblocks/docs/source/quickstart.rst

     TODO> (weblocks/debug:reset-latest-session)

-The function ``add-task`` does only two simple things:
+The method ``add-task`` does only two simple things:

 - it adds a task into a list;
-- it tells Weblocks that our root widget should be redrawn.
+- it tells Weblocks that our task list should be redrawn.

 This second point is really important because it allows Weblocks to render necessary parts of the page on the server and to inject it into the HTML DOM in the browser.
-Here it rerenders the root widget, but we can as well ``update`` a specific task widget, as we'll do soon.
+Here it rerenders the task-list widget, but we can as well ``update`` a specific task widget, as we'll do soon.

-We also took care of defining ``add-task`` inline, as a closure, for it to be thread safe.
+We are calling ``add-task`` from a lambda function to catch a ``task-list`` in a closure and make it availabe when weblocks will process AJAX request with ``POST`` parameters later.

 Another block in our new version of ``render`` of a `task-list` is the form: